zenopelli-cpu/Z-Ant/src/CodeGen/HOW_TO_ADD_MATH_OPERATION.md

 spaghetti_lean (&tensor_A, &tensor_B, &tensor_D, ERROR?!?!?!);
 ```
 To avoid this problem every time I'm working with optional parameters I have to check if they are present in the **tensorHashMap** or if the inputs list is long enought when the Tensor is the last one in the list(happens often), if not, set them to "null".

+Every time a new math operation is added remember to add it into `docs/MATH_TABLE`!!